Hi there "plisken". Please read the

 I should mention I do have a bunch of bass traps and treatment already for the room, something like 16 panels.

-How do you know if they are the correct devices for the room? :) You can't just throw any old bit of acoustic treatment into any old position in the room, especially for a mastering suite!
+You can't just throw any old bit of acoustic treatment into any old position in the room, especially for a mastering suite!
 The treatment needs to be specifically designed, and specifically located, to treat the specific issues that the room has.

 All of the above assumes that the room is already isolated correctly, but that doesn't seem to be the case from the photos.
 Master suites need to be very quiet inside (NC-20 or lower), which implies very good isolation.
 The electrical panel on the wall, single in-winging door, and the simple 2x4 plywood ceiling suggest that the room is not isolated at all!
 It seems to be just a plain old room.
 If that's the case, then before you can do anything else you need to figure out your isolation.
 Building the isolation system is going to shrink the room by many inches on each side, and only then can you think about room geometry, layout, and treatment.